 Where to stay in Amed: Bila Resort.
 Like all other accommodations in Amed, Bila offers no-frills but comfortable rooms.
 Breakfast is included.

 Accessibility: one of their rooms has been modified with ramps.
 The bathroom is fitted with shower bench and bars.

-I’m not a big fan of temples in general, but Lempuyang Temple is pretty nifty.
+I’m not a big fan of temples in general, but as far as temples go Lempuyang Temple is very, very beautiful.
 It is said to predate the majority of Hindu temples on the island.
 I believe it.
 It looks different from all other Balinese temples.
 Lempuyang is actually a complex of temples, the highest one of which is reached via 1700+ steps.
 I was somewhat glad that when we were there we could only visit the lowest temple – no pressure to tackle the steps because we couldn’t even if we wanted to (we didn’t).

 The best way to visit these off-the-beaten-path places in Bali is by hiring a private car + driver for the day.
 You can hire one for $70 (here) and it includes a pickup at your hotel.